East Baton Rouge Parish School System

 The East Baton Rouge Parish School System, also known as East Baton Rouge Schools (EBR Schools) or the East Baton Rouge Parish School Board, is a public school district headquartered in Baton Rouge, Louisiana, United States.
 The district serves most of East Baton Rouge Parish; it contains 54 elementary schools, 16 middle schools, and 18 high schools.
-The EBR Public Schools district is the second largest in the state.
+As of the 2007–2008 school year, the EBR Public Schools district was the largest in Louisiana, and 106th in the United States.
+By 2026, it was second largest in the state, following the Jefferson Parish School District.

 Students in the three other incorporated cities in the parish are served by separate school systems.
 Residents in Baker are serviced by the City of Baker School System; Zachary residents attend schools operated by the Zachary Community School Board; while Central residents attend schools in the Central Community School System.
 Some unincorporated areas are in the Zachary and Central districts instead of in the EBR parish district.

 Policies and programs

 The district requires all students to wear school uniforms, except those attending Baton Rouge Magnet High School and Liberty Magnet High School.

 The district also partners with The Cinderella Project of Baton Rouge, a charity that provides free prom dresses to public high school students who cannot otherwise afford them.